History of the Pakistan Air Force: Post-war sanctions and acquisitions

 After the 1965 war the U.S. placed an arms embargo on Pakistan and the PAF was badly affected.
 Its entire fleet was of U.S. origin and spare parts could not be sourced from the United States.

 The PAF began searching for new combat aircraft.
-China was approached and agreed to supply an initial 72 Shenyang F-6 fighters and it was inducted on 30 December 1965.
-China also supplied a squadron of Harbin B-5 bombers which the PAF was not satisfied with due to their lack of a modern bomb aiming system.
-These were later returned to China in exchange for more Shenyang F-6.
+China was approached and agreed to supply an initial 72 Shenyang F-6 fighter.
+These entered into service on 30 December 1965.
+China also supplied a squadron of Harbin B-5 bombers, but the PAF was not satisfied with them due to their lack of a modern bomb aiming system.
+These were later returned to China in exchange for more F-6 fighter jets.

-In 1968 the PAF's No. 5 Squadron started converting to the Dassault Mirage IIIEP.
-As the F-6 was a short range air defence fighter, the Mirage III was the PAF's main offensive weapon.
+In 1968, the PAF's No. 5 Squadron started the procurement of the Dassault Mirage IIIEP due to the limited range of the F-6.
+The Mirage III thus became the PAF's main offensive aircraft.
 Even still, the Mirage was not equipped with modern munitions such as anti-runway bombs for attacking airbases, cluster bombs for attacking armoured formations or anti-ship weapons because such weapons could not be sourced from the U.S. or Europe.
-The Mirage was also restricted by lack of equipment such as bomb pylons and missile launchers, which meant the Mirage III fleet was limited in terms of weapon configurations.
+The Mirage was also restricted by the lack of equipment such as bomb pylons and missile launchers, which meant the Mirage III fleet was limited in terms of weapon configurations.